flimshaw/Valiant360/README.md

 #### About

-The aim of this project is to provide a free, minimalist 360 degree video WebGL player for the web.
+The aim of this project is to provide a free, minimalist 360 degree video WebGL player for modern browsers.
 It is implemented as a jQuery plugin, with a limited interface for controlling video playback, and mouse/scrollwheel controls for zooming and panning.

 There is currently no mobile support, but as Chrome and Safari mobile editions enable WebGL, this should be forwards-compatible with them.